AgustinRoca/Bioinformatica-TP/README.md

 ```
 This will build the virtual environment with every dependency needed for this project

-## Download swissprot
-To download swissprot db needed for exercise 2, you need to run `download_swissprot.sh` in the `blast/data` file

 ## Run
 To run the project you need to start the virtual environment.
 You can do this with the following command
 ```